bczsalba/ekreta-docs-v3/README.md

 )
 ```
 ## Get all messages
-Requires a type to select endpoint, otherwise is the same as most requests.
+Requires an endpoint corresponding to the message type, otherwise is the same as most requests.

 ```python
 #type: beerkezett/elkuldott/torolt